 WPCampus 2020 Online is an online conference for the WPCampus community, a gathering of web professionals, educators, and people dedicated to the confluence of WordPress in higher education.

-The event will take place July 29-31, 2020.
+The event will take place on July 29-30, 2020.
 The event was rescheduled from its initial dates.

 Status of the event

 WPCampus 2020 has pivoted to an online conference due to COVID-19 and re-scheduled to convene in New Orleans for WPCampus 2021.
 We are extremely grateful that Tulane University IT in New Orleans has agreed to continue to be our in-person venue sponsor.
 Subscribe to our newsletter for updates.

 The schedule will run from 9:45 a.m. to 5 p.m.
 Central time on Wednesday, July 29, and Thursday, July 30.